TonicAI/textual/docs/source/parse/parsing_files.rst

 Understanding the parsed result
 -------------------------------

 The parsed result is a :class:`FileParseResult<tonic_textual.classes.parse_api_responses.file_parse_result.FileParseResult>`.

 It is a wrapper around the JSON that is generated during processing.

-To learn more about the structure of the parsed result, go to |parsed_structure_external_link| in the Textual documentation.
+To learn more about the structure of the parsed result, go to the |parsed_structure_external_link| in the Textual documentation.

 .. |parsed_structure_external_link| raw:: html

-    <a href="https://docs.tonic.ai/textual/datasets-preview-output/dataset-output-json-structure" target="_blank">Parsed JSON structure</a>
+    <a href="https://docs.tonic.ai/textual/datasets-preview-output/dataset-output-json-structure" target="_blank">JSON output structure information</a>